 Staff/apprentice work experience at an approved business/agency directly related to environmental science.
 Each credit hour earned requires 60 hours of logged, on-duty work.
-The student must submit a written report or journal at the conclusion of the internship, the internship is monitored and evaluated by a faculty sponsor, in verification and close consultation with the supervising representative of the business/agency.
+The student must submit a written report or journal at the conclusion of the internship. the internship is monitored and evaluated by a faculty sponsor, in verification and close consultation with the supervising representative of the business/agency.
 (Lincoln Memorial University retains ultimate control and supervision of the internship.)
-Prerequisites: ENVS 291-292, BIOL 480, and approval of the director of the Environmental Science Program.
+Prerequisites: Approval of the director of the Environmental Science Program.
 Fall/Spring as needed.